Louis Hunkanrin: Exiles and disturbances

 From jail, he indirectly played a role in the Porto-Novo disturbances of 1923.
 He incited the populations of Porto-Novo and Cotonou not to pay taxes and supported a Nigerian resident for the Porto-Novo throne, which earning him accusations of being too pro-British.
 Demonstrations ensued for the throne claimant, and a dockyard strike broke out in Porto-Novo and Cotonou.
 Smaller strikes also took place in more agricultural areas, all of which the French brutally suppressed.
 At his trial for his involvement, Hunkanrin cited an 1882 treaty between Porto-Novo and France, as well as the fact he was behind bars at the time.
 The French administration was not impressed, and Hunkanrin and 10 others were sentenced to ten years exile in Mauritania.

 In 1931, he published a scathing expose of slavery in Mauritania, Un forfait colonial: I'esclavage en Mauritanie.
 As he stated in the preface, its purpose was to "illuminate the true face of France in this territory where the French flag flies – emblem of peace, liberty, and justice: the France of the Rights of Man, maternal France, good, generous and just, ...
 It is well understood that I am only to serve the interests of France and humanity."
 The book received a mixed reception but generated an internal inquiry by French administrators.
 Lieutenant Governor Jean-Baptiste Victor Chazelas dismissed the tract as propaganda inspired by Hunkanrin's Communist friends in Paris, and criticized the way he received information from female slaves and prostitutes.
 While the tract is now seen as an important historical document of modern slavery, it is generally acknowledged that Hunkanrin committed some flaws, such as not distinguishing between harantin and slaves.

 When he returned to Dahomey in 1933, he began studying traditional customs and seemed to have genuinely been changed by the exile.
 Nonetheless, in 1934 he co-authored two articles in La Voix du Dahomey along with Louis Ignacio-Pinto that were critical of French administrators.
 He served a brief jail sentence and moved out of the spotlight for a few years.
 When World War II broke out, he sided with Charles DeGaulle and his Free French forces.
 Hunkanrin found employment as a British spy and recruited soldiers to the war effort in Nigeria.
 He was arrested in 1941 for undermining the Vichy regime, and at his trial in Dakar he was sentenced to death.
 This was later commuted to eight years exile in Mali.
-When French West Africa rallied to the Free French in 1942, the same officials remained in Dahomey and Hunkanrin was nor released.
+When French West Africa rallied to the Free French in 1942, the same officials remained in Dahomey and Hunkanrin was not released.
 In fact, it took a public campaign to secure his release nearly two years after the war ended.